Last Updated on June 15, 2026 by Daniel Globe

 Snorkeling Spots and Safety

-Keep snorkeling safety in mind:
+Keep these safety rules in mind:

 Pahonu Pond and Kid-Friendly Beach Fun